ultraio/docs-blockchain/docs/tutorials/smart-contracts/transact.md

 ---
-title: 'Tutorial - Interact with Smart Contracts using the Ultra Smart Contract Toolkit Extension'
+title: 'Tutorial - Interact with Smart Contracts using the Ultra Smart Contract VS Code Extension'

 outline: [0, 5]
 order: -95
 ---

-# Tutorial - Interact with Smart Contracts using the Ultra Smart Contract Toolkit Extension
+# Tutorial - Interact with Smart Contracts using the Ultra Smart Contract VS Code Extension

 Once you have deployed your contract, you are ready for interacting with your contract.

 ## Goal

-The goal of this tutorial is to demonstrate how to interact with deployed smart contracts using the Ultra Smart Contract Toolkit Extension.
+The goal of this tutorial is to demonstrate how to interact with deployed smart contracts using the Ultra Smart Contract VS Code Extension.

 ## Prerequisites

 -   You must have deployed your smart contract.
-Refer to [Tutorial - Deploy Smart Contracts using the Ultra Smart Contract Toolkit Extension](./deploy.md).
+Refer to [Tutorial - Deploy Smart Contracts using the Ultra Smart Contract VS Code Extension](./deploy.md).

 ::: info
-The tutorial is up-to-date with version 1.4.2 of the VSCode extension
+The tutorial is up-to-date with version 1.4.2 of the VS Code extension
 :::

 ## Interacting with Smart Contract